NavdeepsChahal/LandingClubCaseStudy/README.md

 ## Contact
-Created by [@navdeepschahal] - feel free to contact me!
+Created by [@NavdeepsChahal] - feel free to contact me!

 <!-- Optional -->